grimmash/grimmash.github.io/_posts/2021-11-01-rotating-gears-of-hate.md

     let
     token1 = canvas.tokens.placeables.find(t => t.data.name === "Gear1")
     ```
-    This code is is creating a variable in the script that is assigning the token1 value to your first character.
+    This code is creating a variable in the script that is assigning the token1 value to your first character.
     ```
     (async ()=>{
       if(!token1 || !token2 || !token3) return;